The Exams Office does not notify students of their results, but you can access your transcript on S3P.

-Newcastle University allows those students who have a permanent home address outside of the UK to take resit examinations in a British Council, or equivalent office, in their home country during January, May/June and August examination periods.
-Please refer to the Overseas Resit Examinations webpage for further details.
+Newcastle University allows those students who have a permanent home address outside of the UK to take resit exams in a British Council, or equivalent office, in their home country during January, May/June and August exam periods.
+Please refer to the Overseas Resit Exams webpage for further details.

-The final Semester Two examination timetable is now available.
+The provisional Semester One exam timetable is now available.

 King's Gate, Level two (Level one for Saturday exams)

 Please note that any University Smartcard left in an exam venue will be returned to the Exams Office by the invigilator, then taken to the Robinson Library for collection.